liamjvs/azure-terraform-sidecar/docs/azure-devops.md

 - Checking that the Service Connection has access to create Agent Pools (Creator role or greater)
 - Checking that the Service Connection has access to create Service Connections (Creator role or greater)

+#### Terraform Plan
+The second job will perform a Terraform plan against the Terraform code.
+This will provide a list of resources that will be created, updated or deleted.

+### Deploy
+#### Terraform Apply
+The third job will download the artifacts from the previous plan stage and then perform a Terraform apply against this.
+This will create the resources in Azure.

+#### Creation of the Terraform Backend File
+Terraform will output the backend state resources within the Azure DevOps job.
+This stage will execute `terraform output` to fetch the values, create a `.tfbackend` file, migrate the state to the backend (removing the local state file) and then re-run `terraform init` to ensure the backend is configured correctly.
+The state file will now be stored in the Storage Account created during the Terraform apply stage and no longer locally.

+#### Creation of Azure DevOps Artifacts
+The final stage will create the Service Connection and Agent Pool within Azure DevOps.
+The Service Connection will use the initial Service Principal or the optionally created Service Principal.
+The Agent Pool will use the Service Connection created.

 ## FAQ
 ### The Service Connection does not have access to the Azure DevOps Project
 Add the Service Principal to the Azure DevOps Organisation as you would a user.